zack-klein/erasmo/README.md

 ## HTTPS woes

 I was feeling pretty good once I finally got Nginx up and running.
 I followed [this guide](https://blog.miguelgrinberg.com/post/running-your-flask-application-over-https) from [the great Miguel Grinberg](https://blog.miguelgrinberg.com/) to quickly set up HTTPS myself.
-And it worked like a charm :party:!
+And it worked like a charm :partying_face:!
 It was actually much simpler than I was expecting it to be (it was really just running a few `certbot` commands and adding some Nginx config).
 Here's a handy command to create an SSL certificate with one line:

 ```bash
 certbot certonly \